-The NOVA protocols and the ICISF protocols have both been very successful in dealing with the distress experienced by rescue workers, law enforcement officers, firefighters, and others who are frequently exposed to critical incidents and traumatic events.
-Both protocols have also been very effective in providing meaningful interventions for victims, survivors, witnesses, and others who have been affected by critical incidents and traumatic events.
+The ICISF protocols have been very successful in dealing with the distress experienced by rescue workers, law enforcement officers, firefighters, and others who are frequently exposed to critical incidents and traumatic events.
+These protocols have also been very effective in providing meaningful interventions for victims, survivors, witnesses, and others who have been affected by critical incidents and traumatic events.

-Both organizations advocate for the multidisciplinary team approach and employ strict criteria for team membership and participation.
-Southern Baptist Disaster Relief strongly recommends that any volunteer who intentionally participates in the disaster chaplaincy ministry also completes the basic crisis intervention training provided by either NOVA or ICISF.
-Both NOVA and ICISF have been very successful in crisis intervention
+The organization advocates for the multidisciplinary team approach and employs strict criteria for team membership and participation.
+Southern Baptist Disaster Relief strongly recommends that any volunteer who intentionally participates in the disaster chaplaincy ministry also completes the basic crisis intervention training provided by ICISF.
+ICISF has been very successful in crisis intervention